mawicks/queryGPT/README.md

    Or, load the full set of the embeddings (which takes more than an hour):
    `load-weaviate --full`

-   Loading the full dataset may require increasing the disk storage on the instance, and you may also want to increase the memory and CPUs.
+   Loading the full dataset seems to requires having an 8G instance.

 3. Run some queries.